Kaifeng-Gao/HanScripter/README.md

 # MistralHanWisdom
-Unveiling the Wisdom of Classical Chinese with Mistra
+Unveiling the Wisdom of Classical Chinese with Mistral